An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: Methodology

+The program SNF~\cite{Neugebauer2002} was used to calculate the ground vibrational modes using finite difference with $0.01$ \AA~displacements.
+This consists of two displacements along three degrees of freedom for $338$ atoms, which requires $2028$ data points.
+Redundancy due to symmetry reduces this to $427$ single shot DFT calculations.

+VIBES~\cite{Etinski2014} was used to calculate D and subsequently the PHR factors for the transition between the ground state and both constrained and unconstrained excited states.
+The difference of these was used to calculate boundaries between suppressed and unaffected regions.
+The cutoff frequency was found as the arithmetic mean between these frequencies.

-We calculate the vibrational lineshape using the VIBES program~\cite{Etinski2014} modified to implement equation~\ref{eq:vibes} from the Appendix (section~\ref{Theory}) with a cutoff.
-As our model allows to set the temperature of the simulation, the temperature was set to $300$ K. The correlation function was integrated over $300$ fs evaluating at $16384$ intervals.
-To replicate experimental line broadening, the spectrum was convoluted with a gaussian of width $200$ cm$^{-1}$, which is approximately the experimental FWHM of the ZPL in figure~\ref{fig:pl}.
-This was performed with and without a cutoff at $57$ meV.
+We calculate vibrational lineshape using VIBES~\cite{Etinski2014} modified to implement the DHO model with a cutoff.
+As our model includes temperature effects (see supplementary materials section S1: Analytic Derivation for details), the temperature was set to $300$ K. The correlation function was evaluated over $300$ fs at $16384$ intervals.
+To replicate experimental line broadening, the spectrum was convoluted with a Gaussian of width $200$ cm$^{-1}$, which is approximately the experimental FWHM of the ZPL in Figure~\ref{fig:pl}.